Federal Election Forum 2025 – Disability Human Rights

 Acknowledgement of country

-Ngala kaaditj Whadjuk moort keyen kaadak nidja boodja: We acknowledge the Wadjuk Noongar people as the original custodians of the land our forum is being held on, and weacknowledge the Traditional Owners of Country throughout Western Australia and recognise their continuing connection to land, waters and community.
-We pay our respects to elders past, present and emerging.
+Ngala kaaditj Whadjuk moort keyen kaadak nidja boodja: We acknowledge the Wadjuk Noongar people as the original custodians of the land our forum is being held on, and we acknowledge the Traditional Owners of Country throughout Western Australia and Australia and recognise their continuing connection to land, waters and community.
+We pay our respects to elders past and present and any First Nations people participating in our event.

 Tickets for good, not greed Humanitix dedicates 100% of profits from booking fees to charity